Learn why this rare, but regularly occurring, occasion is widely associated with love.

 From the classic tune written by Richard Rodgers and Lorenz Hart in 1935, and made famous by The Marcels, to the Belgian-style wheat beer that bears its name, the blue moon is widely associated with romance.
-And, there are two noteworthy facts about this particular occurence of the blue moon that give us pause to wonder: Does the blue moon really have magical powers?
+And, there are two noteworthy facts about this particular occurance of the blue moon that give us pause to wonder: Does the blue moon really have magical powers?

 First, American astronaut Neil Armstrong, who was the first person to walk on the moon, passed away less than one week ago — coincidentally (?) in the same month as the blue moon.
 Second, this blue moon falls on the weekend widely considered to be the unofficial end of summer.
-Up All Night: Top 10 U.S. Cities With Sleepless Singles

 "What's so significant about that?" you may wonder.
 Well, as one YourTango staffer pointed out with regards to Neil Armstrong's passing, "it's like the moon is keeping an eye on him."
 And, since summer is often associated with fleeting flings, this weekend implicitly marks the transition from temporary trysts to prolonged passion.